Maple leaves are toxic to horses

 This is a complicated situation, but the bottom line is that red maple leaves are toxic to horses and can kill a horse.
 And despite our wishes that horses are smart enough not to eat toxic things, they will.

-- There are varying shades of unknowns when it comes to other types of maple trees, as well as how much your horse eats and if the leaves are green, wilted, or dried.
-Which, naturally, makes me consider all maple leaves at all stages of life from all types of maple trees a possible hazard.
+There are varying shades of unknowns regarding other maple trees, how much your horse eats, and if the leaves are green, wilted, or dried.
+This, naturally, makes me consider all maple leaves at all stages of life from all types of maple trees a possible hazard.
 Better safe than sorry, right?

 There’s at least one substance in maple leaves, gallic acid, that is dangerous.

 - Researchers believe there is more than one toxin, but this one seems to be the big one.
 When leaves are green and on the branches, the leaves are mostly water, thus diluting the amount of gallic acid.